Which city is cheaper, Dubrovnik or Edinburgh?

 Getting around Dubrovnik on foot is easy.
 The old town is completely pedestrian-only and you can also explore the city's historic walls on foot.

 You'll find nightlife and live music around the quaint city of Edinburgh.
 Visiting the old town is also a must.
-One day is a great amount of time to relax and see the many things that Edinburgh has to offer.
+Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

 You'll find shopping and museums around the quaint coastal town of Dubrovnik.
 People often spend their time relaxing at one of the resorts.
 One day is a great amount of time to relax and see the many things that Dubrovnik has to offer.
 It has many unique tourist attractions and fascinating things to do.